 A TIA for the development was received on 1/31/17 with review comments provided to the applicant on 2/17/17.
-The review comments identified major issues with the results of the TIA to require a resubmittal.
-A revised TIA was received on 2/21/17 and is currently under review.
-NCDOT provided initial comments that stated that the Town comments needed to be addressed prior to NCDOT completing their review.
+The review identified major issues with the results of the TIA to require a resubmittal.
+A revised TIA was received on 2/21/17 with review comments provided on 3/9/17.
+The review identified that the mitigation proposed did not meet the intent of the Ordinance and that a resubmittal was required.
+Town and NCDOT staff met with the Applicant team on 3/17/17 to review both agencies comments.
+The Applicant's TIA consultant is currently working with Town and NCDOT staff to meet both agencies minimum requirements for mitigation prior to resubmission of a final TIA.

-Comments on the site plan include:
+Comments on the site plan submitted 1/24/17 included: